 Pursuant to circular no. NSDL/CIR/II/28/2023 dated August 8, 2023 issued by NSDL and circular no. CDSL/OPS/RTA/POLCY/2023/161 dated August 8, 2023 issued by CDSL, our Company may request the Depositories to suspend/ freeze the ISIN in depository system till listing/ trading effective date.
-Pursuant to the aforementioned circulars, our Company may request the Depositories to suspend/ freeze the ISIN in depository system from or around the date of the Prospectus till the listing and commencement of trading of our Equity Shares.
+Pursuant to the aforementioned circulars, our Company may request the Depositories to suspend/ freeze the ISIN in depository system till listing and commencement of trading of our Equity Shares.
 The shareholders who intend to transfer the pre-Offer shares may request our Company and/ or the Registrar for facilitating transfer of shares under suspended/ frozen ISIN by submitting requisite documents to our Company and/ or the Registrar.
 Our Company and/ or the Registrar would then send the requisite documents along with applicable stamp duty and corporate action charges to the respective depository to execute the transfer of shares under suspended ISIN through corporate action.
 The transfer request shall be accepted by the Depositories from our Company till one day prior to Bid/ Offer Opening Date.